Songs of 1970: Last Hurrahs for the Sixties’ Top-Selling Acts

 Meanwhile, Back in Detroit…

-By 1970, Motown’s premiere songwriting and production team of Holland-Dozier-Holland no longer wrote or produced hits for the Motown label.
+By 1970, Motown’s premier songwriting and production team of Holland-Dozier-Holland no longer wrote or produced hits for the Motown label.

 The team, composed of Lamont Dozier and brothers Brian and Eddy Holland, played a crucial role in defining the hugely popular “Motown Sound.”
 The team thrived during the years 1962-67, when their productions minted hits for Marvin Gaye, Martha & the Vandellas, Mary Wells, the Four Tops and especially the Supremes, whose 12 number one singles included “Stop!
 In the Name of Love,” “Where Did Our Love Go,” and “You Can’t Hurry Love.”